jankais3r/Video-Depthify/README.md

 `python3 merge.py`

-6) Combine the merged frames into a video file.
+6) Combine the merged frames into a video file. (substitute `25` fps with the number you got from step 1).

 `ffmpeg -framerate 25 -i ./merged/%06d.jpg -vcodec libx264 -pix_fmt yuv420p Elephant_depth.mp4`